 As stated, they will have class time in our computer lab here at school and the program will also be available for home use.
 It is a credit bearing course and the student will have the opportunity to take the second and third year of their language if they want to continue.
 (1 unit each year)

-Band and Music Lessons - there are many opportunities for students to practice and participate in Band, as well as take individual music lessons throughout the course of the day.
+Introductory Music Lessons - the opportunity is provided for students to take individual music lessons twice a week throughout the course of the day.

 Physical Education - our physical education program provides all students two gym classes per week instructed by a gym teacher.
 (1/2 unit)